TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 5/Matthew 5.28.md

 ---

-but I say unto you, that every one that looketh on a woman to lust after her hath committed adultery with her already in his heart.
+but I tell you that everyone who gazes at a woman to lust after her has committed adultery with her already in his heart.